 Interactive plotting

 Hovering the mouse over the plot will display the x and y coordinates, and the number of the cluster (Figure 15).
 There are two selection modes: Cluster, which highlights an entire cluster on the geospacer map, and Som cell, which highlights one som cell.
-By left-clicking on any cell on SOM, the corresponding cluster or som cell will be highlighted on the geospace cluster plot on the right side (Figure 16).
+By left-clicking on any cell on SOM, the corresponding cluster or som cell will be highlighted on the geospace plot on the right side (Figure 16).
+For the output, you can choose between clusters or any of the original data variables.